 What Does it Mean to Study Homeland Security?

 Since the events of Sept.
-11, 2001, and the subsequent establishment of the Department of Homeland Security, educational and job opportunities in this field have dramatically increased.
+11, 2001, and the subsequent establishment of the Department of Homeland Security, educational and job opportunities in the field of homeland security have dramatically increased.
 The DHS is meant to coordinate the activities of various branches of government in order to more effectively handle the threat of terrorism in the world and primarily in the United States.
-The success of the Department of Homeland Security depends on the strict cooperation of many other federal, state, and local government agencies.
-Though financial budgets are tight, many agencies have developed and implemented new jobs that deal directly with the Department of Homeland Security.
-Under the Homeland Security Act, many federal agencies transferred their functions and responsibilities to the newly established DHS.
+Many agencies have developed and implemented new positions that deal directly with the Department of Homeland Security.
+In fact, under the Homeland Security Act, many federal agencies transferred their functions and responsibilities to the newly established DHS.

 Types of Homeland Security Degrees